Jim Cullivan: Coaching career

-After graduating college with a bachelor's and master's degree, Cullivan started a coaching career, being named assistant at Fulton High School in Kentucky.
-After two years there, he returned to his alma mater as an assistant coach.
-When Murray State head coach Fred Faurot resigned in 1956, Cullivan was named the replacement.
+After graduating college with a bachelor's and master's degree, Cullivan started a coaching career, being named assistant at Fulton High School in Kentucky in 1949.
+After two years there, he returned to his alma mater Murray State as an assistant coach.
+When head coach Fred Faurot resigned in 1956, Cullivan was named the replacement.
 He finished his first season as head with a 6–4 record, with three of the four losses coming by one point.

 His team compiled a 3–5–1 record in 1957, a 3–7 record in 1958, and a winless 0–10 in the following, leading to his firing in January 1960.

 After leaving Murray State, Cullivan took a year off from coaching to work on a doctorate from University of Indiana.
-In 1961, he was hired by Eastern State College (now Eastern Kentucky University) as defensive coordinator.
+In 1961, he was hired by Eastern Kentucky State College (now Eastern Kentucky University) as defensive coordinator.
 He resigned in 1964 to join Appalachian State University.
 He served as backfield coach for two years, and was associate professor of health and physical education.

-After two seasons with Appalachian State, he was signed by Grove High School, where he attended from 1938–1941, as defensive coordinator and head coach.
-While there he coached his three sons, Jim, Bill, and Pat.
-When the school closed in 1969, he moved to Henry County High School, where he served for the next two years as their first football coach.
+After two seasons with Appalachian State, he was signed by Grove High School in 1966 as defensive coordinator and head coach.
+While there, he coached his three sons, Jim, Bill, and Pat.
+When the school closed in 1969, he moved to its successor, Henry County High School, where he served for the next two years as their first football coach.

 He retired after 1970, and sat out the next two years.
-He returned in 1973 as coach of North Stanley High School, saying, "I sat out (of coaching) two years, but I got restless.
+He returned in 1973 as coach of North Stanley High School in North Carolina, saying, "I sat out (of coaching) two years, but I got restless.
 Raising cattle didn't work out."
-He left after five years, returning to college coaching with the Guilford Quakers as defensive line coach.
-He moved back to high school in 1979, joining Cawood High School as an assistant.
+He left after five years, returning to college coaching with the Guilford Quakers as defensive line coach in 1978.
+He moved back to the high school level in 1979, joining Cawood High School in Kentucky as an assistant.
 He was promoted to head coach in 1980, and posted a 65–21 football record in nine seasons.
-He helped them achieve two undefeated years, and seven playoff berths.
+He helped them achieve two undefeated years and seven playoff berths.
 In 1985, he was awarded The Courier-Journal's annual Coach of the Year award.

 Cullivan left the school in 1989 to become an assistant coach for Tennessee Wesleyan.
-He coached them for one year, and retired in 1991 at the age of 71, after a brief stint in the United Professional Football League (UPFL).
+After a stint with them, he had a short stay with a team in the United Professional Football League (UPFL) before retiring.

-Later life
+Later life and death

-Cullivan celebrated his 100th birthday on June 10, 2021.
+Cullivan turned 100 on June 10, 2021, and died on September 17, 2024, at the age of 103.